 By Leandra Ramlo

 The best way to teach your kids to cook is to do it with them.
 But we understand: in this day and age, time is limited.
 Regardless, cooking is a valuable life skill and while takeout may always be an option, the kids will be thanking you once they’re out of the nest and aren’t forced to resort to instant noodles.
 It’s never too early to start.
-Enroll them in a cooking class.
+Enroll them in a cooking class, be it one from CocuSocial or anywhere else.
 Go ahead, dig in, have them give some of these classes a try.
 You may find that their inner chef is burning to come out.

 HipCooks has two locations in Los Angeles and there’s an entire class called “HipKids” dedicated to teaching the little ones how to use all of their senses.
 It’s $35 and ideal for kids ages 8-12.
 Classes include kid-friendly knife skills, a chef’s hat, and a take-home recipe booklet.
 Private classes are also available.

 Cook L.A. has after-school classes designed especially for kids ages 8-15.
 It’s completely hands-on and menu items include caesar salad with croutons, homemade baked lasagna, shepherd’s pie, hand pies, and soft pretzels with dipping sauces.
 Classes typically start at 4:30 p.m. and end at 8:30 p.m.
 Pricing is around $50 and all skill levels are welcomed.